Taking back control on the Internet – who should pay?

-The Supreme Court will hear the Cartier appeal on Tuesday.
+The Supreme Court heard the Cartier appeal on Tuesday, 30 January.

 The Supreme Court of England and Wales occupies a building in Parliament Square, London.
 It takes its place in a quadrangle together with the Houses of Parliament, the Treasury and Westminster Abbey.
 The Court’s proximity to the centre of Government and Church is deliberate.
 The Court is a separate and essential element in the legislative structure of the State.
 Separation and independence are fundamental when the UK’s highest Court is required to grapple with issues that are directly relevant to Government policy.

-On Tuesday, 30 January, the Supreme Court will hear an appeal in the Cartier case.
-This case concerns the actions that broadband Internet Service Providers (“ISPs”) can take to prevent unlawful activity online.
+On Tuesday, 30 January, the Supreme Court heard an appeal in the Cartier case.
+This case concerns the actions that broadband Internet Service Providers (ISPs) can take to prevent unlawful activity online.

 In the Cartier case, the High Court and the Court of Appeal have so far determined that when it comes to tackling the unlawful sale of counterfeits online, ISPs can be required to implement technical measures to block websites that are focused on selling fakes.
 In essence, if a website is established with the aim of selling fake goods to a global market, there is no reason why this type of site should be given the lifeblood of the Internet to enable it to prosper.
 Instead, the site should be blocked by ISPs so that it is not accessible.
 In making this decision, the UK courts have determined that it is the ISPs that should have to incur the cost of implementing the technical measures that they have available to them to ensure that the blocking is effective.